YohanMeyer/ChiasmusExtractor/README.md

 - https://github.com/doccano/doccano
 - https://doccano.github.io/doccano/

-#### With Docker

-Please note that having Docker installed is a prerequisite.
-We are currently working on integrating it with the GitHub project.
-Please look forward to it !

 ## Output formatting

 To transform the output from Doccano to a more universal scheme inspired from Harris et al. (2018), run this in the `src/` folder :